-1. Introduction
+1. INTRODUCTION

-SPERRY UNIVAC 1100/10 Systems provide lower cost extensions to the proven SPERRY UNIVAC 1100 Series of processors.
-Their modular design provides growth potential within the 1100/10 Systems as well as possible upgrading to a larger SPERRY UNIVAC 1100 Series System.
-An 1100/10 Systems Central Processor and Operator's Console is shown in Figure 1-1.
-The 1100/10 Systems comprise the 1100/11 (unit processor) and the 1100/12 (multiprocessor) Systems.
+SPERRY UNIVAC 1100/20 Systems provide a medium-scale extension to the proven SPERRY UNIVAC 1100 Series of processors.
+Its modular design provides growth potential within the 1100/20 Systems as well as possible upgrading to a larger SPERRY UNIVAC 1100 Series Multi-Processor System.
+A 1100/20 Central Processor and Operator's Console is shown in Figure 1-1.
+The 1100/20 Systems comprise the 1100/21 (unit processor) and the 1100/22 (multi-processor) Systems.

-The 1100/10 Systems permit the user to tailor his operating system to his needs.
+The 1100/20 System permits the user to tailor his operating system to his needs.
 The SPERRY UNIVAC 1100 Series Operating System has real-time, multiprogramming, demand, and batch processing ability.

-In addition to the versatile operating system, the 1100/10 Systems utilize all the SPERRY UNIVAC 1100 Series family of software, application packages, and peripheral subsystems.
+In addition to a versatile operating system, the 1100/20 Systems utilize the SPERRY UNIVAC 1100 Series family of software, application packages, and peripheral subsystems.

 Figure 1-1.
-SPERRY UNIVAC 1100/10 Systems Central Processor and Operator's Console
+The Central Processor and Operator's Console

-2. Systems Description
+2. SYSTEM DESCRIPTION

-The SPERRY UNIVAC 1100/10 Systems are a general purpose, high performance unit processor (1100/11) or a multiprocessor (1100/12) system, incorporating the latest advances in computer design, systems organization, and programming technology.
-Their modular structure permits the selection of systems components to fulfill most efficiently the speed and capacity requirements for applications of varying complexity.
+The SPERRY UNIVAC 1100/20 Systems are a general purpose, high performance unit processor (1100/21) or multiprocessor (1100/22) systems, incorporating the latest advances in computer design, systems organization, and programming technology.
+Its modular structure permits the selection of systems components to fulfill most efficiently the speed and capacity requirements for applications of varying complexity.

 As the workload increases, this modularity also enables the addition of more input/output subsystems and main storage.
-Among the principal features of the 1100/10 Systems are:
+Among the principal features of the 1100/20 Systems are: